Code-Institute-Submissions/chikos96-shell-shock-memory-game_JuneResub/README.md

 - UX Design

-This game is for user that to play games.
+This game is for users that like to play games.
 The Memory Game is the most suitable game because the user gets to find all the cards to match.
 It is fun and interactive for all users.
 It will be in a single page format.

 ### User stories